Sabrinas Organizing

 While creating your organized craft room, keep these additional tips in mind.

 1. Keep your floor clear of clutter.
-Keeping the clutter at bay, especially in small craft rooms, will make it safer and more enjoyable for you.
+Keeping clutter at bay, especially in small craft rooms, will make your space safer and more enjoyable.

 2. Keep distractions to a minimum.
 If you feel you get distracted easily, remove clutter from surfaces and keep only your current project in front of you.
 Keeping items behind closed doors also helps reduce distractions.